 You will not accomplish your goals if you do not create a strategy.

-This this where most people get stuck.
+This is the point when most people get stuck.

-Many people do not understand how to create a strategy or they are simple afraid to fail.
+Many people do not understand how to create a strategy or they are simply afraid to fail.
 That is why they do not set goals in the first place.
-Let's face it, who likes to feel like they have failed?
+Let’s face it, who likes to feel like they have failed?

 Planning is easier than you think.

 I want to start by saying, there is no such thing as a perfect plan.
 You will have to adjust your actions as time goes by.
 The artists that access and adjust their strategy are the ones that you are seeing all over the internet.

 Starting a plan will be the easiest part of the planning process.

 All you have to do is write down some tasks on the calendar that relate to your goals.
 The next step is to complete the tasks.
 I told you it was simple.